bryanwhiting/blog/lists/reading-list.md

 - [ ] The Bomber Mafia
 - [x] Band of Brothers (February rec)
 - [ ] The lessons of history (February Rec)
+- [ ] Valley of Genius: The Uncensored History of Silicon Valey

 ### Religion and Philosophy
 - [ ] Paradise Lost and Paradise Regained #libby